Akuli/python-tutorial/handy-stuff-strings.md

 ## Indexing

 Indexing strings is simple.
-Just type a string or a name of a variable name pointing to it, and then whatever index you want inside square brackets.
+Just type a string or a name of a variable pointing to it, and then whatever index you want inside square brackets.

 ```py